Academic Honesty

 - Submitting the same work for more than one class without disclosure and approval.

 Faculty are responsible to establish and communicate to students their expectations of behavior with respect to academic honesty and the student's conduct in the course.
 Instructors should investigate alleged academic dishonesty, determine the facts, and take appropriate action.
 In a case where academic dishonesty is determined to have occurred, the instructor is encouraged to notify the Office of Honor of the incident as a means of encouraging behavior change as well as identifying and discouraging repeated violations.
 In addition, the instructor is encouraged to consult with the faculty dean concerning disciplinary actions to be taken.
-If the incident of academic dishonesty involves the violation of a public law, such as breaking and entering into an office or stealing an examination, the instructor should consult with Campus Safety & Security.
+If the incident of academic dishonesty involves the violation of a public law, such as breaking and entering into an office or stealing an examination, the instructor should consult with Campus Security.

 3.8 Applicable Actions